omahs/imx-docs/docs/sdk-docs/wallet-sdk-web/examples.md

 ## Workflows

-Refer to the following code examples to understand how to use the [Core SDK Typescript](/sdk-docs/core-sdk-ts) workflows with the `WalletConnection` provided by the Immutable X Wallet SDK.
+The Wallet SDK was designed to work in tandem with Core SDK and, as such, you can use the signers provided by the Wallet SDK to perform the workflows available in the Core SDK.
+Below you can find some examples of how to use the Wallet SDK to perform some of the workflows.

 :::note
-The following examples use a Core SDK package version compatible with Wallets SDK integration. <br/>
+The following examples use a Core SDK package version compatible with Wallet SDK integration.
-Access the [Compatibility Matrix](/sdk-docs/wallet-sdk-web/reference#compatibility-matrix) to check versions of Core SDK which currently accepts the Wallets SDK integration.
+Check out the [Compatibility matrix](/sdk-docs/wallet-sdk-web/reference#compatibility-matrix) to get versions of the Core SDK which currently accepts Wallet SDK integration.
 :::

 ### Buy (Create Trade)